Clustering in Machine Learning

 DBSCAN: Density-based Spatial Clustering of Applications with Noise

-Clustering is very much important as it determines the intrinsic grouping among the unlabeled data present.
-There are no criteria for a good clustering.
+Clustering is very much important as it determines the intrinsic grouping among the unlabelled data present.
+There are no criteria for good clustering.
 It depends on the user, what is the criteria they may use which satisfy their need.
 For instance, we could be interested in finding representatives for homogeneous groups (data reduction), in finding “natural clusters” and describe their unknown properties (“natural” data types), in finding useful and suitable groupings (“useful” data classes) or in finding unusual data objects (outlier detection).
-This algorithm must make some assumptions which constitute the similarity of points and each assumption make different and equally valid clusters.
+This algorithm must make some assumptions that constitute the similarity of points and each assumption make different and equally valid clusters.

 Clustering Methods :

-- Density-Based Methods: These methods consider the clusters as the dense region having some similarity and different from the lower dense region of the space.
-These methods have good accuracy and ability to merge two clusters.
-Example DBSCAN (Density-Based Spatial Clustering of Applications with Noise), OPTICS (Ordering Points to Identify Clustering Structure) etc.
+- Density-Based Methods: These methods consider the clusters as the dense region having some similarities and differences from the lower dense region of the space.
+These methods have good accuracy and the ability to merge two clusters.
+Example DBSCAN (Density-Based Spatial Clustering of Applications with Noise), OPTICS (Ordering Points to Identify Clustering Structure), etc.

-- Agglomerative (bottom up approach)
+- Agglomerative (bottom-up approach)

-- Divisive (top down approach)
+- Divisive (top-down approach)

-examples CURE (Clustering Using Representatives), BIRCH (Balanced Iterative Reducing Clustering and using Hierarchies) etc.
+examples CURE (Clustering Using Representatives), BIRCH (Balanced Iterative Reducing Clustering and using Hierarchies), etc.

 - Partitioning Methods: These methods partition the objects into k clusters and each partition forms one cluster.
-This method is used to optimize an objective criterion similarity function such as when the distance is a major parameter example K-means, CLARANS (Clustering Large Applications based upon Randomized Search) etc.
+This method is used to optimize an objective criterion similarity function such as when the distance is a major parameter example K-means, CLARANS (Clustering Large Applications based upon Randomized Search), etc.